 However, email communications are not secure.
 Attackers can spoof domains to make it appear that their emails are from trusted contacts, they can distribute malware and spam via email channels, and they can use social engineering to trick users to make payments or log into fake accounts.

 Malware attacks are on the rise, with ransomware, malware and viruses affecting thousands of businesses daily.
-Researchers estimate that malware alone grew by 300% in 2019, with further increases in malware attackers estimated into 2020.
+Researchers estimate that ransomware alone grew by 134% in 2021, with further increases in malware attackers estimated into 2022.
 It’s getting harder and harder for businesses to keep ahead of malware, with attackers pouring time and resource into developing advanced software that can bypass security technologies.

 Read Next: Our Guide To The Top 11 Email Security Solutions